ethanlib123/ethanlib123/README.md

 # Hi, I'm Ethan

-I'm a software engineer based in Israel who enjoys designing and building production software from the ground up.
+I'm a product engineer based in Israel who enjoys designing and building production software from the ground up.

 Over the past year I've built production systems across web, mobile, and backend, including: